CONP-PCNO/conp-documentation/CONP_FAQ.md

 The download buttons on the list of files downloads metadata for each dataset, in a single `.json` file which contains a detailed description of the data in DATS format.
 The data files themselves can be downloaded using DataLad as described on the results page for each individual dataset.

+#### **How do I access private datasets?**

+If the datasets were crawled from Zenodo or OSF, please follow the instructions on how to access the ones from [Zenodo](https://github.com/CONP-PCNO/conp-documentation/blob/master/Developers-Notes/conp-dataset_crawlers/ZENODO_access_private_dataset.md) and the ones from [OSF](https://github.com/CONP-PCNO/conp-documentation/blob/master/Developers-Notes/conp-dataset_crawlers/OSF_private_dataset_guide.md)

 ## <a name="data-upload"></a>III.
 Data Sharing/Upload

 #### **Why should I upload data to CONP?**